- January 6, 2022

-Extended lockdowns and stay at home order wasn’t the way we lived.
-People lost their jobs, loved ones.
+Extended lockdowns and stay-at-home order wasn’t the way we lived.
+People lost their jobs and loved ones.
 Others became depressed and struggled to remain productive as they worked from home.

-Instead of reacting to situations like this by developing tough skins and showing resilience, organisations can be proactive and set themselves up to benefit from unforeseen situations like the one brought about by the COVID 19 virus.
+Instead of reacting to situations like this by developing tough skin and showing resilience, organisations can be proactive and set themselves up to benefit from unforeseen situations like the one brought about by the COVID-19 virus.

 Anti-fragility doesn’t stop at absorbing or withstanding tough times.
 It looks at how organisations can become proactively prepared to not just withstand huddles but turn them into springboards for improved business performance.